SebastienGllmt/VDTime/README.md

 - Delete desktop: remove from set of tracked desktops
 - Metadata update: update name of tracked desktops (if required)

-## VDTime GUI

-VDTime GUI is a simple application (built with WinUI) that simply shows the current time you've spent on the current virtual desktop in a very small window.
-The goal is that you can easily pin this window somewhere on your screen you can glance to get an idea how long you've spent on the window, without it being too large to be distracting.

-### TODOs

-- [x] (critical) Create a VDtime GUI project in my monorepo
-- [x] (critical) Create a starter VDTime GUI program that can open and close (and does nothing else)
-- [ ] (medium) Placeholder graphics that have two text boxes: one for the desktop name, one for the time spent

 ## Build / Run

 1. Run `dotnet restore`